Historic moment for broadband expansion

 (A) Means a person who provides advanced communications service to United States customers, and includes —

-(i) An accredited public or private noncommercial educational institutions, providing their facilities based educational broadband service, as defined in section 27.4 of title 47, Code of Federal Regulations, or any successor regulation; and
+(i) An accredited public or private noncommercial educational institution, providing facilities-based educational broadband service, as defined in section 27.4 of title 47, Code of Federal Regulations, or any successor regulation; and

-(ii) Health care providers and libraries providing advanced communications service.
+(ii) Health care providers and libraries providing advanced communications services.

 3. Qualifying Broadband Service —The term “qualifying broadband service” means broadband service with—